 Remember at 7:30 we start with a few easy warm up dances, move on to intro teaching followed by intermediate teaching, then refreshments, then DANCING.
 We dance Every Friday 7:30-10:30 at the Altadena Community Church at 943 Altadena Dr. in Altadena.

 Message from Vice President, Toti O’Brien:

 Dear Folk Dancers

 I would love to hear from you.

-Would let me know of any dance that you'd like to see taught during the coming year?
+Would you let me know of any dance that you’d like to see taught during the coming year?
 It could be a dance you have never learned, one that you have learned long ago, or one that was recently taught but you feel could use reviewing.
 It could be several dances, of course!